Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Companies that do not meet the criteria above are not required to file Form 20A.

-Documents Required for a Commencement of Business Certificate
+Documents Required for Certificate of Commencement of Business

 The following documents are required to obtain a certificate of business commencement: